 Reuse your flowers around your own home or give them to your guests.
 Alternatively, get creative and dry out the petals; use them as confetti in birthday cards or as confetti for your one-year anniversary.
 Furthermore, many brides decide to preserve their bouquet as a special memento of the big day.

 Some of the biggest accessories you’ll have left over after your wedding are the wedding dress and wedding suit.
 The groom’s suit can easily be saved and worn again on formal occasions, but it’s a bit more difficult to do that with a wedding dress unless you opted for a multi-way dress that you can wear in multiple styles.
-If your wedding dress is just a one-time-wear for you however, and you don’t want it to sit in the wardrobe for years to come, consider selling it to another bride in places like our forums, or donating it, or using little pieces of it to create something new.
-For example, see if you can remove some of the pretty lace detailing and save it so that you can sew it onto any future baby’s blanket.
+If your wedding dress is just a one-time-wear for you however, and you don’t want it to sit in the wardrobe for years to come, consider selling it to another bride, or donating it, or using little pieces of it to create something new.
+For example, see if you can remove some of the pretty lace detailing and save it so that you can sew it onto any future baby’s blankets.